 Spider veins are caused when tiny, one-way valves in the veins stop working properly, causing blood to pool and back up in the veins.
 This can occur both at the skin level and from feeder veins below the surface of the skin, as seen in venous insufficiency.

 How Do I Get Rid of Spider Veins?

 There are multiple treatment options available to remove spider veins.
 Most importantly is treating the underlying cause of the spider veins.
-Before deciding on a treatment, it’s best to consult with the experienced vein doctors and vascular specialists of New Jersey.
+Before deciding on a treatment, it’s best to consult with the experienced vein doctors and vascular specialists of New York and New Jersey.

-Spider vein treatment options available at our vein clinics in NJ are:
+Spider vein treatment options available at our vein clinics in New York and New Jersey are: